orbisgis/geoclimate/docs/for_users/execution_examples/run_osm.md

 Launch DBeaver and open a new Groovy console (if not already installed, please follow these [instructions](../execution_tools.md)).

-As explained before we will execute the OSM process, which is in the workflow groovy file : `Geoclimate.OSM.workflow`
+As explained before we will execute the OSM process, which is in the workflow groovy file : `Geoclimate.Workflow.OSM()`

 So, in the Groovy console, copy and paste the following script